Limitations

 - BigQuery fabric → BigQuery SQL

-- SQL syntax: Generated SQL follows the target engine (Databricks or BigQuery).
+- SQL syntax: Generated SQL follows the target engine (Databricks, BigQuery, Snowflake).

 - Tool support: Some Alteryx tools may map differently depending on engine capabilities.